wix-incubator/fed-entry-level-exam/README.md

 ### Part 3 - Your extra touch
 Think of a small addition to this project and make it happen.
 If you need inspiration, you can check out our real ticketing app at https://wix.com/wixanswers and grab some ideas from there ;)
 It should involve adding something to the UI, or server (or both!).
 A good rule of thumb for the effort here is that it should not exceed the time that it took you to perform Part 2.
+*Please describe the feature you've added on your email back to us*

 *Note:* this step is also mandatory.
 Friendly reminder to commit and push after completing this part.